Today Adriana takes us on a day trip through Triberg, in Germany’s Black Forest, featuring giant waterfalls, cakes, and cuckoo clocks.

 We recently moved to Germany, after living in Belgium for three years followed by a short, six months stay in the US.
 We arrived in Stuttgart and, after a week with two kids in a small hotel apartment, we decided it was time to take a day out.
 Our choice was the quaint town of Triberg im Schwarzwald, a town in Baden-Württemberg, Germany, located in the Schwarzwald-Baar district in the Black Forest.

 This was not our first visit to Triberg.
-We lived in Germany before, and made this trip in the dead of winter – a rather disappointing endeavor due to very cold weather.
-You would think we would not consider being in the Black Forest in frigid conditions but we thought we knew better.
+We lived in Germany before and made this trip in the dead of winter – a rather disappointing endeavour due to frigid weather.
+You would think we would not consider being in the Black Forest in icy conditions, but we thought we knew better.
 Since nobody had fun the first time, we decided to give Triberg another chance.

 Triberg is home to Germany’s highest waterfall, the Triberger Wasserfälle.
 These spectacular rapids plunge to a depth of 163m over seven cascades.
 It was quite a sight for our tired, jetlagged eyes.
 We were not able to hike the entire trail as some parts were closed.
 Although the weather was superb, there was still plenty of ice and snow in the forest.
 The price paid for our family of four, for part of the trail, was 5.5 euro – a bargain.

 After the hike, we decided to try the Landgasthof Zur Lilie restaurant, right by the waterfall entrance.
 Yes, it’s made for tourists, decorated with mountain and forest accents, but the ambiance is cozy, with comfortable seating, English speaking staff, and superb food.
 There are plenty of menu choices: traditional German, wild game hunted on their grounds, Black Forest specialties, vegetarian, and fish.